 There’s The Guide!

-If you’re having issues getting your household on board with hiring a housekeeper, I’ve been there!
+If you’re having issues getting the other members of your household on board with hiring a housekeeper, I’ve been there!
 I consult with clients 1:1 on topics like this in my “Pick My Brain Session,” wherein we spend 80 minutes tackling questions like this.
 We can make a housekeeper plan, or you can bring a list of questions!

 I have found that hiring Linda has empowered me to spend my energy on my business – and things that I love to do.
 It feels really good to have domestic help.
 By treating your housekeeper or cleaning service ethically and warmly, I think that this could also change *your* life!